-Reading data from BLE device using Microsoft Excel and BleuIO
+Reading data from BLE device using Python, Microsoft Excel and BleuIO

 April 17, 2024

-Reading data from BLE device using Microsoft Excel and BleuIO
+Reading data from BLE device using Python, Microsoft Excel and BleuIO

 In today’s data-driven world, extracting meaningful insights from raw data is crucial for informed decision-making.
 Microsoft Excel stands as an amazing tool for data analysis, offering powerful features for visualization, manipulation, and interpretation.
 However, accessing and processing data from external sources, such as BLE devices, can often be challenging and time-consuming.